Roland-djee/SocialForceModel/README.md

 Social Force Model for Pedestrian Dynamics
 ==========================================

-This code is intended to simulate the dynamics of pedestrians.
+This code is intended to simulate the coupled dynamics of pedestrians and Complete Autonomous Vehicles (CAV) in a bespoke free-space environment.

 ***Last modified version 12/10/2015***